We all love redecorating and renewing our houses!

 This is yet another perfect solution to scrape paint off larger areas, such as floors and walls.

-These chemicals can be dangerous when mixed in together, so it’s important to prepare it outdoors and with proper protective gear.
+These chemicals can be dangerous when mixed together, so it’s important to prepare it outdoors and with proper protective gear.

 Sodium borate is also referred to as borax, its most common name, and is usually utilized to clean different appliances around the house.